pingcap/docs-cn/performance-tuning-methods.md

 - QPS: Short for Query Per Second.
 It shows the count of SQL statements executed by the application.
 - CPS By Type: Short for Command Per Second.
 Command indicates MySQL protocol-specific commands.
 A query statement can be sent to TiDB either by a query command or a prepared statement.
-- Queries Using Plan Cache OPS: The count that the TiDB cluster hits the prepared plan cache per second. prepared plan cache only supports the `prepared statement` command.
+- Queries Using Plan Cache OPS: `avg-hit` is the number of queries using the execution plan cache per second in a TiDB cluster, and `avg-miss` is the number of queries not using the execution plan cache per second in a TiDB cluster.

+    `avg-hit + avg-miss` is equal to `StmtExecute`, which is the number of all queries executed per second.
 When prepared plan cache is enabled in TiDB, the following three scenarios will occur:

-    - No prepared plan cache is hit: The number of plan cache hit per second is 0.
-The application is using the query interface, or cached plans are cleaned up by calling the StmtClose command after each StmtExecute execution.
+    - No prepared plan cache is hit: `avg-hit` (the number of hits per second) is 0, and `avg-miss` is equal to the number of `StmtExecute` commands per second.
+The possible reasons include:
+        - The application is using the query interface.
+        - The cached plans are cleaned up because the application calls the `StmtClose` command after each `StmtExecute` execution.
+        - All statements executed by `StmtExecute` do not meet the [cache conditions](/sql-prepared-plan-cache.md) so the execution plan cache cannot be hit.
-    - All prepared plan cache is hit: The number of hits per second is equal to the number of StmtExecute commands per second.
+    - All prepared plan cache is hit: `avg-hit` (the number of hits per second) is equal to the number of `StmtExecute` commands per second, and `avg-miss` (the number without hits per second) is 0.
-    - Some prepared plan cache is hit: The number of hits per second is fewer than the number of StmtExecute commands per second.
-Prepared plan cache has known limitations, for example, it does not support subqueries, SQL statements with subqueries cannot utilize prepared plan cache.
+    - Some prepared plan cache is hit: `avg-hit` (the number of hits per second) is fewer than the number of `StmtExecute` commands per second.
+Prepared plan cache has known limitations.
+For example, it does not support subqueries, so SQL statements with subqueries cannot use prepared plan cache.

 **Example 1: TPC-C workload**

 The TPC-C workload are mainly `UPDATE`, `SELECT`, and `INSERT` statements.
-The total QPS is equal to the number of StmtExecute per second and the latter is almost equal to Queries Using Plan Cache OPS.
+The total QPS is equal to the number of `StmtExecute` commands per second and the latter is almost equal to `avg-hit` on the Queries Using Plan Cache OPS panel.
 Ideally, the client caches the object of the prepared statement.
 In this way, the cached statement is called directly when a SQL statement is executed.
 All SQL executions hit the prepared plan cache, and there is no need to recompile to generate execution plans.

 ![TPC-C](/media/performance/tpcc_qps.png)